ORDER BY Clause

-By default, intermediate files used during large sort operations are stored in the directory
+By default, intermediate files used during large sort, join, aggregation, or analytic function operations are stored in the directory

 /tmp/impala-scratch.
-These files are removed when the sort operation finishes.
+These files are removed when the operation finishes.
 (Multiple

-concurrent queries can perform ORDER BY queries that use the external sort technique, without any
+concurrent queries can perform operations that use the

 Sorting considerations: Although you can specify an ORDER BY clause in an INSERT ...
 SELECT statement, any ORDER BY clause is ignored and the results are not necessarily sorted.
 An INSERT ...
 SELECT operation potentially creates many different data files, prepared on different data nodes, and therefore the notion of the data being stored in sorted order is impractical.